noudess/docs-main/Hot-Reload-Methods.md

 * In game command #reloadstatic - will reload alternate currency data from the [[alternate_currency]] table for just the zone the command was executed in

+### Base Data

+* Base Data uses shared memory - you most likely aren't editing this
+* Base Data is recommended to be ran from server boot-up for drastic changes, however editing existing data can be reloaded server-wide using **#hotfix**

 ### Doors

 * In game command **#reloadstatic** - will reload doors from the [[doors]] table for the respective zone and instance